 It happens.
 Business is chugging right along — until it isn’t.
 You might have a slow month or two when you find it difficult to cover business expenses, including payroll.
 What then?
-How can you ensure your staff gets paid and business gets back to normal?
+How can you ensure your staff gets paid as your business gets back to normal?

-Here’s a closer look at small business loans meant to cover payroll so you understand your options.
+To clarify your options, here’s a closer look at small business loans that cover payroll.

 What Are Payroll Loans?

-There are many different loan types under this umbrella, including short-term business loans, business lines of credit, invoice factoring, cash advances, as well as working capital loans.
+Many different loan types are under this umbrella, including short-term business loans, business lines of credit, invoice factoring, cash advances, and working capital loans.

-Because payroll loans require a fast funding time, they’re often offered by online, alternative lenders.
-However, you may be able to get a payroll loan through a bank or credit union.
+Because payroll loans have to be funded fast, they’re frequently offered by online, alternative lenders, though you may be able to get one through a bank or credit union as well.
 Qualification requirements, interest rates, and repayment terms for a payroll loan will vary by the lender and the amount of the loan.

-The way payroll loans work will depend on the type of payroll loan you choose.
-Generally, however, these loans fund quickly (sometimes in just a few days) and have a repayment term of one year or less.
+As noted above, payroll loans fund quickly (sometimes in just a few days) and generally have a repayment term of one year or less.
+Specifics about how your payroll loan works will depend on the type of loan you choose.

 Payroll loans can typically be used to cover payroll, payroll taxes, and employee benefits.
-Before applying for any kind of business loan, however, it can be a good idea to research what you can use that business loan for to make sure you stay within those parameters.
+Before applying for any kind of business loan, however, it’s wise to research any rules about what that loan can be used for, so you can be sure to stay within those parameters.

-Depending on the type of loan you choose, you may also be able to use a payroll loan to cover other business expenses like inventory and office supplies.
+Depending on the type of loan you choose, you may also be able to use a payroll loan to cover other business expenses such as inventory and office supplies.

 4 Types of Payroll Loans